 Norm said, “You’re right, I can’t guarantee much.
 Maybe you should leave.
 I can’t promise that your mom isn’t going to come back and mess things up.
 I can’t promise that the court isn’t going to screw this up either.
 But here is what I can promise.
 I can promise that while you are here you will always have enough food to eat, a roof over your head and that I will lay my life down for you if needed.”

 I gulped….
 My eyes moistened.
 Wow.
 What a statement.
 Norm rescued this girl out of a terrible situation with an abusive mom.
 Everything was uncertain.
 Her future was up in the air.
 And he is promising to lay his life down on behalf of this troubled girl.
 I can only imagine what that did in the heart, mind and soul of this little girl.
 Never before had she someone who would fight for her and protect her.
 Never before did she have that kind of security.
 Since that conversation, things have been different in that home.
 She is happier and more content.
 She did not leave and she is thriving.

-I thought I was going in for some routine banking.
-An unexpected conversation with Norm rocked my world.
+I thought I was going in for some routine banking and an unexpected conversation with Norm rocked my world.
 I was reminded that there is some good left in this crazy world.
 And it prompted some questions in me.

 Does your daughter know that you would lay your life down for her?
 And for that matter, do you know if you would?
 I suspect that you would, however, I wonder if your daughter knows that.
 I wonder if your actions suggest that she is the most important thing in your world?
 Not your words, but your actions!
 I wonder if she knows how important she is to you?

 You probably won’t ever have to actually lay your life down, but how about you start this week by making some time for her in your busy schedule.